 I will confess to being a fan of Sheryl Crow ever since she Left Las Vegas.
 Sure, she can be guilty of some silly pop songs, but when left to her own devices she can get dark with the best of them.
 And she can be a fine songwriter.
-The original version of this song has long been a favorite of mine, but this posthumous collaboration with The Man in Black gives this version even more gravity.
+The original cut of this song has long been a favorite of mine, but this posthumous collaboration with The Man in Black gives this version even more gravity.

 "And you who watched from your great gates, watched us as we met our fates, then took our pride and stole our babes, you will one day die of something"